Research Related to Deafness and Communication Disorders (93.173)

 Award Procedure

-Research Grant, Centers Grant, and training program applications are reviewed initially by technical panels, composed of nongovernment scientific authorities, and by the NIDCD Advisory Council composed of leading scientific, medical, and public members.
+Research grant, career development, and research training program applications are reviewed initially by technical panels composed of scientific authorities, and by the National Deafness and Other Communication Disorders Advisory Council composed of 18 leaders in medicine, science, education, and public affairs.
 Approved applications will compete on a merit basis for available funds.
 Formal award notices are transmitted to the grantee or awardee.
 All accepted SBIR/STTR applications are evaluated for scientific and technical merit by an appropriate scientific peer review panel and by a national advisory council.
 All applications receiving a priority score compete for available SBIR/STTR set-aside funds on the basis of scientific and technical merit and commercial potential of the proposed research, program relevance, and program balance among the areas of research.

 Deadlines